Covid-19 Safety Plan, Church Offices and Farmhouse Common Room

 Assess the risk at the Church Office space

-First Unitarian Church of Victoria (FUCV) has assessed the potential risk from Covid-19 exposure at the Church Office space.
-Based on that assessment, FUCV has identified various actions that need to be taken.
-FUCV will continue to assess the workplace after operations resume to ensure risks are identified and managed.
+First Unitarian Church of Victoria has assessed the potential risk from Covid-19 exposure at the Church Office space.
+Based on that assessment, First Unitarian has identified various actions that need to be taken.
+First Unitarian will continue to assess the workplace after operations resume to ensure risks are identified and managed.

 The virus that causes COVID-19 spreads in several ways, including through droplets when a person coughs or sneezes, or from touching a contaminated surface before touching the face.
-FUCV has considered the following questions:
+First Unitarian has considered the following questions:

 - Where do people congregate, such as break rooms, production lines, or meeting rooms?